bemasher/rtlamr/README.md

   -cpuprofile=: write cpu profile to this file -duration=0: time to run for, 0 for infinite, ex.
-1h5m10s -fastmag=false: use faster alpha max + beta min magnitude approximation -filterid=0: display only messages matching given id -filtertype=0: display only messages matching given type -format=plain: format to write log messages in: plain, csv, json, xml or gob -gobunsafe=false: allow gob output to stdout -logfile=/dev/stdout: log statement dump file
+1h5m10s -fastmag=false: use faster alpha max + beta min magnitude approximation -filterid=: display only messages matching an id in a comma-separated list of ids.
+  -filtertype=: display only messages matching a type in a comma-separated list of types.
+  -format=plain: format to write log messages in: plain, csv, json, xml or gob -gobunsafe=false: allow gob output to stdout -logfile=/dev/stdout: log statement dump file